harry-gunn/data-system-design/README.md

 ## The 'data lake'

-We use the mesallion architecture to store the data here.
+We use the medallion architecture to store the data here.

 #### Bronze

 This is the raw data, stored 'as it comes' but transformed into parquet for ease.
 We can perform any data quality validation on this to check if the inputs are as expected (e.g. if we expect a field to be non null integer, but it is either null or a string then we would like to know about this change of schema).
-Each dataset is ingested here into it's own location.
+Each dataset is ingested here into its own location.

 #### Silver